kanehekili/TSVAccess/README.md

 * Alter the current visits or set up how many visits have already been paid bevor using this system.
 ![Screenshot](https://github.com/kanehekili/TSVAccess/blob/main/Abodialog.png)

-Last not least: The bottom line enables you to block any member to access anything.
+Last but not least: The bottom line enables you to block any member to access anything.

 ## TsvAccessModule
-This app runs on a Raspberry pi (3a), currently controlling a 2 channel relais for lights (Access,non access).
-Connected ot it is a RC522 RFID reader, which delivers the token uid that has been registered in the TSVREgisterModule.
+This app runs on a Raspberry pi (3a), currently controlling a 3 channel relais for lights (Access,non access and special states).
+Connected ot it is a RC522 RFID reader, which delivers the token uid that has been registered in the TSVeEgisterModule.
 ![Screenshot](https://github.com/kanehekili/TSVAccess/blob/main/Hardware1.jpg)
 There is a variant, that uses a LED 7-Segment display to show time and the count of an abo.